-Our Los Angeles National Origin Discrimination Lawyers Will Help You Demonstrate a Pattern of Prejudicial Conduct

 Our Los Angeles National Origin Discrimination Lawyers Will Help Your Case Succeed

 To succeed, your attorney needs to show that discrimination due to your national origin was present.
-Other people, who did not have your qualifications or experience, received annual bonuses, promotions or went to training classes, but you did not.
+Other people, who did not have your qualifications or experience, received annual bonuses, and promotions or went to training classes, but you did not.
 It became evident after a time that nobody who had African, Asian, or Hispanic blood was able to climb the corporate ladder.
 The employer will try to rebut your claim by citing business reasons not related to national origin.
-However, by amicably resolving the situation or addressind any concerns, you can rebut these claims.
+However, by amicably resolving the situation or addressing any concerns, you can rebut these claims.

 At this point, you should organize your papers before meeting with an employment discrimination attorney.
 Try to document how well you performed on the job, and how many promotions you were denied.
 Our Los Angeles national origin discrimination lawyers will want to demonstrate that your employer showed a pattern of prejudicial conduct towards you.
 This will make it easier to win the case or negotiate a fair settlement offer.
-Contact us today at (310) 526-8152 for legal assitance.
+Contact us today at (310) 919-0091 for legal assistance.
 You can also contact us online and tell us more about your situation.